 Consider mortgage rate fluctuation

 You are unlikely to be able to apply for a mortgage until you are ready to close on the condo purchase.
-If it's a question of buying now or renting first with the option to buy, there is always the "gamble" that mortgage rates might go up says Stelov.
+If it's a question of buying now or renting first with the option to buy, there is always the "gamble" that mortgage rates might go up, Strelov says.
 If, however, you are not in a position to buy until you exercise your option, Reich says it's irrelevant to second guess mortgage rates or indeed purchase price.

 There may be other uncertainties